 b.
 Camber angle on the front axle set between -1.7 degrees and 0 degree;

 c.
-Toe IN/OUT angle per wheel on the rear axle set between 0.05 degree and 0.3 degrees;
+Toe IN/OUT angle per wheel on the rear axle set between 0.05 degrees and 0.3 degrees;

 d.
 Camber angle on the rear axle set between -2.7 degrees and 0.3 degrees.

 1.6.7.
 Vehicle acceptable propulsion energy converter

+In case no vehicle respecting conditions described in paragraphs 1.6.1., 1.6.2., 1.6.3., 1.6.4. or 1.6.5., the following process shall be used:

+(a) a vehicle able to fit the candidate tyre on one axle shall be selected.

+(b) the candidate tyre shall be fitted on its own axle, while the other axle shall be equipped with a tyre of same brand, and same pattern if available.

+(c) the ratio Dc and Dr should not deviate by more than [5%], with:

+D_C=Mass_(" " Candidate vehicle)/Mass_(" " Candidate vehicle drive axle) for candidate vehicle

+D_R=Mass_(" " Reference vehicle)/Mass_(" " Reference vehicle drive axle) for reference vehicle

 All the propulsion energy converter types are allowed, as long as they are homogeneous in the convoy.
-The convoy shall consist of vehicles that belong in the same vehicle type in terms of the vehicles’ electrification grade (i.e. ICE or NOVC-HEV or OVC-HEV or PEV).
+The convoy shall consist of vehicles that belong to the same vehicle type in terms of the vehicles’ electrification grade (i.e. ICE or NOVC-HEV or OVC-HEV or PEV).

 1.6.8.
 Vehicle acceptable transmission system